mhtnlab/mhtnlab.com/content/posts/07-06-2024__Getting-Started-with-Git.md

 ---
-title: 'Introduction to Git'
+title: 'Getting Started with Git'
 date: 2024-06-07T14:59:54+05:30
-slug: '/introduction-to-git/'
+slug: '/getting-started-with-git/'
 description: 'The first part in a series on version management with Git'
 image: 'images/mars.jpg'
 caption: 'Photo by Daniele Colucci on Unsplash'